 Does workers’ compensation cover long-term problems?

 Your injury does not need to be caused by an accident (such as a slip or fall) to be covered by workers’ compensation.
-Many workers receive compensation for injuries that are caused by overuse or misuse over a long period of time (for example, repetitive stress injuries that can result over time from excessive sitting or computer work).
+Many workers receive compensation for injuries that are caused by overuse or misuse over time (for example, repetitive stress injuries that result from excessive sitting or computer work).

 Can I still sue my employer for my injury?

 Employees cannot sue their employers in the event of a work-related injury.
-When Pennsylvania workers’ compensation was established in 1915, Pennsylvanians gave up the constitutional right to sue for damages after a work injury.
-In return, they were guaranteed payment for lost wages and medical expenses, while their employers were freed from the ramifications of varying settlement amounts.
+When the Pennsylvania Workers’ Compensation ACT was enacted in 1915, Pennsylvanians gave up the constitutional right to sue for damages after a work injury.
+In return, they were guaranteed payment for lost wages and medical expenses.
+Meanwhile, their employers were freed from the ramifications of varying settlement amounts.

-Are there any circumstances in which I couldn’t receive workers’ compensation?
+Are there any circumstances for which I couldn’t receive workers’ compensation?

 Generally, if you are injured either on your way to or coming home from work, you are not covered by the Workers’ Compensation Act.
 However, if your job requires you to travel, you have no fixed place of employment, or you are under a contract that covers you while on your way to and from work, you may be covered.